How recovery is affected

 Introduction

 Rest is one of the most important things you can do to help recovery.
-There are compounds that can help reduce the level of oxidative stress and muscle damage from high intensity exercise and thus improve recovery meaning you can get back to training quicker and at a high intensity again [1].
+There are compounds that can help support nutrient delivery to the muscles from high intensity exercise and thus improve recovery meaning you can get back to training quicker and at a high intensity again [1].

 [1]https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0160305